The title above is a common question that is asked, debated and pondered by Coaches and Parents a like.

 *Free Play is defined as “freely chosen, personally directed, and intrinsically motivated, i.e. performed for no external goal or reward”.

 Grant Jenkins is a Performance Coach who is happy to have the tough conversation with an enthusiastic Coach or Parent for the long term benefit of the Child.
-Contact him here or follow him on Twitter @Grant_Jenkins.
+For more information please contact him here or follow him on Twitter, Instagram or Facebook.